antoinecollet5/lbfgsb/README.rst

 This code is a python port of the famous implementation of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS), algorithm 778 written in Fortran [2,3] (last update in 2011).
-Note that this is not a wrapper like `minimize`` in scipy but a complete reimplementation (pure python).
+Note that this is not a wrapper like `minimize`` in `Scipy <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html>`_ but a complete reimplementation (pure python).
 The original Fortran code can be found here: https://dl.acm.org/doi/10.1145/279232.279236